adap/flower/doc/source/how-to-run-simulations.rst

     ``ClientApp`` being executed) are assigned in a *soft* manner.
 This means that the resources are primarily taken into account in order to control the degree of parallelism at which ``ClientApp`` instances should be executed.
-Resource assignment is **not strict**, meaning that if you specified your ``ClientApp`` to make use of 25% of the available VRAM but it ends up using 50%, it might cause other ``ClientApp`` instances to crash.
+Resource assignment is **not strict**, meaning that if you specified your ``ClientApp`` is assumed to make use of 25% of the available VRAM but it ends up using 50%, it might cause other ``ClientApp`` instances to crash throwing an out-of-memory (OOM) error..

-Customizing resources can be done directly in the `pyproject.toml` of your app.
+Customizing resources can be done directly in the ``pyproject.toml`` of your app.

 .. code-block:: toml